-Historic McMinn Law Firm Built By Scottish Immigrant
+Historic McMinn Law Firm Building Built By Scottish Immigrant

-This week the McMinn Law team has uncovered some of the hidden history behind our place of work.
+McMinn Law Firm team uncovered some of the hidden history behind our place of work.
 We know it as the place we meet with clients, leave for much needed coffee runs and shelters us from unpredictable Texas weather.
-But this house has a history that remembers long before car accidents and vehicles were an issue to the fine people of Austin, TX.
+But this house has a history that remembers long before car accidents and vehicles were an issue to residents of Austin, TX.

 The house was designated a Recorded Texas Historic Landmark in 1975 and listed on the National Register of Historic Place son April 20, 1979.
 It was through this registry that much of this information has been recorded and shared.

 Date of erection: Circa 1883-1885.
 The present owner recalls seeing an encryption on the brick which stated that John G. Palm was the first occupant.